Updated: Dec 20, 2021

 To write unfettered by external drama and to imagine uninterrupted for a few hours is my ultimate wish.
 It’s something that rarely happens at my house, but when it does, it’s akin to Tolkien-esque magic.
 I’m almost afraid to acknowledge it, because like a pearlescent soap bubble in the sun, it might disappear and be gone forever.

 Thanks for subscribing to my blog, (The Literati) and for reading my books.
-Happy Holidays and a healthy, happy and peaceful New Year!
-Here we come!
+Happy Holidays and heartfelt wishes for a healthy, happy and peaceful New Year for everyone!

-Until next time, find your Peace, Love, Hustle, then Read or Write.
+Until next time, find your Peace, Love, Hustle, and then Read or Write.
 Xox Bibiana